JackEdwardLyons/jacklyons-me-beta/content/pages/portfolio/class-ltd.md

 layout: project
 ---

-Class Ltd is Australia’s pioneer in cloud-based wealth accounting technology.
+[Class Ltd](https://www.class.com.au/) is Australia’s pioneer in cloud-based wealth accounting technology.
 They are an ASX listed company serving over 3,600 accounting and administration firms nationally and internationally.

-My role as a lead front end developer included building out Class's new and improved [Trust Tax Return](https://www.class.com.au/our-solutions/class-trust/) form experience.
+My role as a lead front end developer included building out Class's new [Trust Tax Return](https://www.class.com.au/our-solutions/class-trust/) form experience.
 The solution was written in TypeScript amd Vuejs using Nuxt.
 Some notable milestones and key pieces of UI included:

 - The complete development of the Trust Tax Return form solution from scratch.